 SELEP Ltd, Accountability Board, Federated Boards and Partner Authorities are required to adhere to this Assurance Framework in respect of their involvement with the SELEP partnership.

-This Assurance Framework should be read in conjunction with the SELEP Ltd Articles of Association and the SELEP Ltd Framework Agreement (in place before the 20/21 financial year).
+This Assurance Framework should be read in conjunction with the SELEP Ltd Articles of Association and the SELEP Ltd Framework Agreement.

-In light of the COVID-19 pandemic, a list of exceptions to this Assurance Framework has been published by Government, which is accessible here.

 Other Documents and Policies